A9HORA/AWS_Guide/README.md

 This repo is basically a collection of notes I made during my aws study so anyone who wants to start with AWS can utilize it.

 # Note
-Please create your AWS account first.
+1. Please create your AWS account first.
 So you can make your hands dirty with handson.
+2. Aamzon updates the AWS console's design and adds certain features in periodic manner.
+There are possibilities of certain changes while you use this repo.
+Therefore, I would recommend to refer AWS documentation if you are stuck somewhere.
 # Index
 1. IAM
 2. S3